ines-sanluis/advent-of-code/2022/2/README.md

 `cd 2022/2 && python3 solution.py`

 ## Lessons learnt
-- This was my first time using method `maketrans` to create a mapping table and using it with `translate()` method to replace specified characters.
+- This was my first time using method `maketrans` to create a mapping table and using `translate()` to replace specified characters.
 - Pay attention!
 Rock wins over scissors 😅.
 Struggled a bit at the beggining as I assumed Scissors > Paper > Rock which is not how the game works.